akii09/quick-snapapp-chrome-extension/README.md

 3. Enter the required API keys, watermarks, or any other necessary details.
 4. Save the settings by clicking on the "Save" button.

+## Credits
+- imgur.com/ -- For Clod integration
+- flaticon.com -- For icons

 ## License